puentebravo/FarmFrame/README.md

 ## Installation

-Navigate to the link above, and enjoy!
+This app is still in development.
+Once deployed, the link will appear here.

 ## Usage